noisetorch/NoiseTorch/README.md

 Please keep in mind that you will need to reload NoiseTorch for these changes to apply.

 Once NoiseTorch has been loaded, feel free to close the window, the virtual microphone will continue working until you explicitly unload it.
 The NoiseTorch process is not required anymore once it has been loaded.

-## Troubleshooting

-Please see the [Troubleshooting](https://github.com/lawl/NoiseTorch/wiki/Troubleshooting) section in the wiki.

 ## Latency